clauyamamoto/getdata-011/code_book.md

+ ##Code Book
- This code book describes the variable shown in Tidy result set.

- The resulting file contains 81 variables
+ This code book describes the variable shown in Tidy result file, which contains 81 variables

+ ###Variables:

  1. Subject: subject who performed the activity for each window sample.
 Its range is from 1 to 30.
- 2. Activity: Each subject performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) the following features are included in the result file.
+ 2. Activity: Each subject performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+ * the following features are included in the result file.
 Each variable contains the average by subject and activity from combined training and testing datasets.
  3. tBodyAcc-mean()-X
  4. tBodyAcc-mean()-Y
  5. tBodyAcc-mean()-Z